 This nut contains magnesium, copper, potassium, calcium, phosphorus, iron and B vitamins which are bone strengthening minerals.
 Having a diet rich in minerals helps you build strong and healthy bones and teeth.

-Almonds contain riboflavin and L-Carnatine, which boosts brain activity and may reduce the risk of Alzheimer’s disease, supporting healthy brain function.
+Almonds contain riboflavin and L-Carnitine, which boosts brain activity and may reduce the risk of Alzheimer’s disease, supporting healthy brain function.
 According to Ayurveda, they help nourish the nervous system, increasing high intellectual levels and longevity.